Carl von Rokitansky: University studies

 Rokitansky began university in 1818 with the obligatory philosophical propaedeutics.
 Some of his classes were taught by the philosopher Bernardo Bolzano (1771–1848), who was to have a lasting influence on his political and social ideas.
 However, in 1821 he decided to study medicine in Prague.
 In 1824 he moved to Vienna to live with his uncle Lodgman von Auen and to continue his medical studies at the University of Vienna.
 In 1827 he began his research at the Pathological-Anatomical Prosecture at the Vienna General Hospital.

 His first complete autopsy report is dated 23 October 1827.
 He obtained his doctorate in medicine from the University of Vienna on 6 March 1828.
 His doctoral thesis was entitled "De Varioloide Vaccinica", and was a study of the smallpox vaccination, as he had very early on developed an interest in serology.

 Medical career

 From 3 January 1827 onwards Rokitansky began working at the Pathological-Anatomical Prosecture as an unpaid assistant, as can be seen from some of his early autopsy protocols.
 1832 he was appointed interim director of the Pathological-Anatomical Prosecture and in 1834 became Extraordinary Professor for Pathological Anatomy at the University of Vienna and Curator of the Pathological-Anatomical Museum.

 First chair for pathological anatomy in the German-speaking world:

-In 1844 he was appointed to the first chair for pathological anatomy in the German-speaking world and in the years 1849/50, 1856/57, 1859/60, and 1862/63 served as Dean of the Medical Faculty.
+In 1844 he was appointed to the first chair for pathological anatomy in the German-speaking world and in the years 1849/50, 1856/57, 1859/60, and 1862/63 served as Dean of the Faculty of Medicine.
 In 1852/53 academic year he was the first freely-elected rector of the University of Vienna.